broadinstitute/seqr/README.md

 That creates a directory `1kg_project`, which is an xBrowse *Project Directory* - a directory that stores all of the data and configuration for a single xBrowse project.

+We can load that project directory into xBrowse with the following set of commands.

+Create a project named 1kg:

+    ./manage.py add_project 1kg

+Initialize the new project with data from the project directory:

+    ./manage.py load_project_dir 1kg /path/to/1kg_project

+Now the project has been initialized, but not actually loaded into the database.
+One final step:

+    ./manage.py load_project 1kg

+This will take ~an hour.
+When it's finished, the project will be available on the xBrowse homepage.

 ## Tests

 After you've loaded the 1000 Genomes test project, you can run integration tests with the following command:

     python functional_tests.py

+These tests assume that the `1kg` project above has been loaded - they run a bunch of browser simulations to make sure that the correct search results are returned.